These TED Talks highlight promising and inspiring concepts

-TED Talks are some of today’s most popular examples of the internet’s power to expand learning opportunities to all.
+TED Talks are one of today’s most popular example of the internet’s power to expand learning opportunities to all.

 Each month, we’ll bring you a handful of inspiring TED Talks.
 Some will focus specifically on education; others will highlight innovative practices that have long-lasting impact.
 But all will inspire and motivate educators and students alike.

-Did you miss our most recent TED Talks features?
-You can find them here:
+Did you miss our first TED Talk feature?
+You can find it here.

 Sir Ken Robinson makes an entertaining and profoundly moving case for creating an education system that nurtures (rather than undermines) creativity.

 What do science and play have in common?
 Neuroscientist Beau Lotto thinks all people (kids included) should participate in science and, through the process of discovery, change perceptions.
 He’s seconded by 12-year-old Amy O’Toole, who, along with 25 of her classmates, published the first peer-reviewed article by schoolchildren, about the Blackawton bees project.
 It starts: “Once upon a time … ”

 3. Teach teachers how to create magic

 What do rap shows, barbershop banter and Sunday services have in common?
 As Christopher Emdin says, they all hold the secret magic to enthrall and teach at the same time — and it’s a skill we often don’t teach to educators.
 The science advocate (and co-founder of Science Genius B.A.T.T.L.E.S. with the GZA of the Wu-Tang Clan) offers a vision to make the classroom come alive.

 4. 3 rules to spark learning